Fologram/twinbuild.docs/twinbuild-hololens-viewer/index.md

 # Installing Twinbuild HoloLens Viewer

-A 14 day trial of Twinbuild for HoloLens is available on the Windows Store.
+Twinbuild for HoloLens is a free download from the Microsoft Windows Store.
 {: .fs-6 .fw-300 }

-Note that trial licenses of Twinbuild are offered on a per-device basis.
+Note that trial licenses of Twinbuild Pro are offered on a per-device basis.
 If you need a second trial for your device please [contact support](mailto:support@twinbuild.com).
-After installing Twinbuild you can launch the app by looking at any Twinbuild Connection code on your HoloLens.
+After installing Twinbuild you can launch the app by looking at any model Link on your HoloLens.

 ![Twinbuild Windows Store Link]({{ site.baseurl}}/img/StoreLink.png "Twinbuild Windows Store Link")